Muscles of the Hand

 The intrinsic muscles are those muscles that are responsible for position grip.
 The muscles that originate in the forearm and insert onto the hand are responsible for power grip.
 The muscles that originate in the hand and are responsible for position grip are the intrinsic muscles.
 On the thumb side, you’ve got the thenar eminence is this eminence here on the thumb side.
 You can see this bulge on the hand of the thumb muscles.
 This is the thenar eminence.
 You’ve got the hypothenar eminence on the little finger side.
 Between the hypothenar and thenar muscles, you’ve got this fibrous band of connective tissue, which arches over the carpal bones.
 This is called the flexor retinaculum.
 This blends with the muscles of the thenar and the hypothenar muscles.

 Beneath the flexor retinaculum, you’ve got flexor tendons and the median nerves that pass through.
-This is the carpal tunnel.
-The carpal tunnel is the space between the carpal bones and the flexor retinaculum, and you’ve got these flexor tendons and the median nerve which pass through.
+This is a carpal tunnel.
+The carpal tunnel is the space between the carpal bones and the flexor retinaculum, and you’ve got these flexor tendons and the median nerve that passes through.
 In the hand’s intrinsic muscles, you’ve got the hypothenar muscles, the thenar muscles, lumbricals, interosseous muscles, the palmaris brevis, and the adductor pollicis.

 Next, we’ve got the lumbrical muscles.
 These muscles flex the metacarpophalangeal joints.
 You have four lumbrical muscles, and they originate on the tendons of the flexor digitorum profundus.
 These hand muscles originate on the sides of these tendons, and they insert onto the extensor hoods of the four fingers – so the index, middle, ring, and little fingers.
 They flex the metacarpophalangeal joints while extending the interphalangeal joints.